actions/setup-java/README.md

 This action sets up a java environment for use in actions by:

 - optionally downloading and caching a version of java by version and adding to PATH.
-Downloads from [Azul's Zulu distribution](http://static.azul.com/zulu/bin/).
+Default downloads are populated from the [Zulu Community distribution of OpenJDK](http://static.azul.com/zulu/bin/).
 - registering problem matchers for error output

 # Usage